What Makes An “LED Compatible” Dimmer Switch?

 The Dimmer Switches We Sell Are Incredibly Advanced

 Although the Varilght V-Pro looks like an ordinary dimmer switch with a rotary knob, it’s far from basic.
-The settings be easily adjusted by turning the knob in a sequence (click here to view the operating instructions).
+The settings can be easily adjusted by turning the knob in a sequence (click here to view the operating instructions).

 Why LED Lights Flicker & How To Solve This Problem